sensorlab/logatec-portal/overview.md

 # Overview

 The Cognitive Radio part of the LOG-a-TEC testbed consists of several clusters of permanently mounted VESNA sensor nodes that are dedicated to experimentation with spectrum sensing and radio communications within wireless sensor networks.
-Each sensor node in these clusters is equipped with multiple reconfigurable radio interfaces that can be used in various modes and frequency bands.
-A license from the local regulator allows for experimentation in TV whitespaces.
+Each sensor node in these clusters is equipped with multiple reconfigurable radio interfaces that can be used in various modes.
+A license from the local regulator allows for experimentation in TV whitespaces as well as frequency bands for unlicensed devices.

 Testbed is remotely accessible over the Internet and uses a dedicated, wireless management network to control individual sensor nodes in a cluster.
-Different approaches can be used to perform experiments, depending on the latency requirements and complexity of experimental scenarios: from reprogramming the nodes with native applications to high-level control using Python or graphical network stack composition.
+Different approaches can be used to perform experiments, depending on the latency requirements and complexity of experimental scenarios: from high-level control using Python or graphical network stack composition to reprogramming the nodes with native applications.
 Radio propagation modeling tools can be used as well to plan the experiments.

 In addition to permanently mounted nodes, several kinds of mobile nodes or instruments can be added to the testbed in special cases and after previous agreement.

 ## Hardware

 [VESNA](http://sensorlab.ijs.si/hardware.html) sensor node core (SNC) provides processing and storage at each sensor node.
-ARM Cortex M3 CPU at 64 MHz, 512 kB FlashROM, 64 kB RAM, 2 GB SD card for code and data storage.
+It contains an ARM Cortex M3 CPU at 64 MHz, 512 kB FlashROM, 64 kB RAM and an 2 GB SD card for code and data storage.

 Different sensor node clusters contain different combinations of the following embedded radio hardware: